Jordan Black (American football): Jacksonville Jaguars

 Black was signed by the Jacksonville Jaguars on December 23, 2008.
 Black accepted an extension of $3.65 million over three years on September 3, 2009.
 Black became a regular starter for the Jaguars in 2010.
-On February 7, 2011 Black was released by the Jaguars.
+On February 7, 2011, Black was released by the Jaguars.

 New Orleans Saints

 On August 10, 2011, Black signed with the New Orleans Saints.
 He was released on September 3, 2011.

 Washington Redskins

 After missing a year of football in 2011, Black decided to retire from football and lose some of his playing weight.
 But on July 30, 2012, he unexpectedly signed with the Washington Redskins.
 When the Redskins signed him he was underweight for an offensive lineman, weighing 270 pounds, and had to consume 7,000 calories per day in the preseason to get into proper football form, and made the Redskins' final roster.

+Coaching career

+Black is currently the head football coach for Fort Bend Christian Academy in Sugar Land, Texas.
+He brings extensive coaching and playing experience to FBCA.
+In 2022 Black led the Eagles to their first Football State Championship in school history.
+Black took over as head coach in 2019 after the Eagles had to forfeit their 2018 season.
+Black spent 4 years rebuilding the program, taking the Eagles to their first playoff game in the first season he took over as head coach.
+Jordan has coached more than 35 players who went on to play collegiate athletics.
+In 2022 he was awarded Private School Coach of the Year by the Touchdown Club of Houston.

 Personal life

+Black completed his master's of theology from Houston Baptist University in 2021.
+In his spare time, Black enjoys teaching and preaching at local churches and events.

 Black married his high school sweetheart, Ashlie, in 2004.
-Together they have five children.
-Black is a Christian.
+Together they have nine children.